 Mpox is caused by Orthopoxvirus.
 It is similar to the virus that causes smallpox, but is much less severe.
 The virus is transmitted when a person comes into close contact with an infected animal, human, or material contaminated with the virus.

 Mpox can be transmitted from animal to human when a person:

 - Comes in contact with an infected animal

 - Gets bitten or scratched by an infected animal

 - Handles or consumes bushmeat

-People with monkeypox can spread the virus to animals, such as pets and livestock.
+People with mpox can spread the virus to animals, such as pets and livestock.

 - Direct skin-to-skin contact with body fluids, sores, rash, or scabs from an infected person

-- Touching objects, clothing, linens, or surfaces used by a person with monkeypox
+- Touching objects, clothing, linens, or surfaces used by a person with mpox

 - Exposure to large respiratory droplets